Javonet/javonet-docs/v2/getting-started/activating-javonet.md

 # Activating Javonet

-## Getting licence
+## Getting license

-In order to activate Javonet you need to get your licence key.
+In order to activate Javonet you need to get your license key.
 Please use [register webpage](https://my.javonet.com/signup/?type=free)

 If you already have an account, please [log in](https://my.javonet.com/signin/)

-After logging in, go to Licence Keys subpage.
+After logging in, go to License Keys tab.
 There are your credentials and trial expiry date.

 ## Activating Javonet in your application